Go back

 Feedback:

-After you complete the Langtang Valley Trek, we'll organize a farewell dinner in Kathmandu and present you with a trekking achievement certificate.
+After you complete the Langtang Valley Trek, we'll organise a farewell dinner in Kathmandu and present you with a trekking achievement certificate.
 After the dinner, you can provide feedback about the Trek on travel portals.

 Last-Minute Booking: